Eman Ghoneim

-Eman Ghoneim (Arabic: إيمان غنيم) is an Egyptian/American geomorphologist.
-In March 2006, Dr. Ghoneim, together with Farouk El-Baz, discovered the Kebira Crater, a possible impact crater (astrobleme) in the Sahara.
-In 2007, while processing microwave space data (radar imagery), she discovered an ancient Mega-Lake (30,750 km^{2}) buried beneath the sand of the Great Sahara in Northern Darfur, Sudan.
-In May 2024, Ghoneim and her team, using Radar Remote Sensing, discovered a long-lost ancient branch of the Nile River, dubbed the Ahramat (Arabic for pyramids), given its close proximity to the largest concentration of pyramids in Egypt.
+Eman Ghoneim (Arabic: إيمان غنيم) is an Egyptian-American geomorphologist.
+In March 2006, Dr. Ghoneim, together with Farouk El-Baz, discovered the Kebira Crater, a possible impact crater in the Sahara.
+In 2007, while processing microwave space data, Ghoneim discovered an ancient mega-lake (30,750 km^{2}) buried beneath the sand of the Great Sahara in Northern Darfur, Sudan.
+In May 2024, using radar remote sensing, Ghoneim and her team discovered a long-lost ancient branch of the Nile River, dubbed the Ahramat (Arabic for pyramids), given its close proximity to the largest concentration of pyramids in Egypt.
 Ghoneim's findings suggest that this branch was suitably sized to act as a transportation waterway for workmen and building materials to the pyramids’ sites.
 The discovered Ahramat Branch likely played a vital role in the pyramids’ construction.

 Flash floods

 Eman Ghoneim's work focuses on analyzing the topography of areas that are at high risk of flash flooding.
 She analyzes the hydrological and meteorological factors of these areas.
 This allows her to bring new ideas of safety into less educated populations.
-More on flash floods here; Flash flood.